cyan-2048/Nihonoari-KaiOS/README.md

 ## Built With
 - [JavaScript SpatialNavigation](https://github.com/luke-chang/js-spatial-navigation) - I'm using Luke Chang's coz naviboard won't work... and i'm not smart enough to make my own... (it's under MPL-2.0 btw)
 - [Nihonoari](https://github.com/aeri/Nihonoari-App) - Just used the icons and the whole idea of it...
+No code was used...
 (GPL-3.0)
 - [KaiOS-native-UI](https://github.com/canicjusz/KaiOS-native-UI) - This one i just so fkin awesome....
 (WTFPL)
 - Vanilla Javascript, CSS and HTML - well, if you consider using libraries "vanilla".
 - ❤️